rucinskimaciej/tapsterbot/doc/technical-details.md

 ## Dependencies for Python client
  - requests

+## Dependencies for Robot Framework keywords client
+ - robotframework-requests

-## Some commands to run to install Node.js libs
+## Some commands to run to install Node.js, third-party libraries and other dependencies
 ```shell
   npm install argparse;
   npm install hapi;